matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/system-contracts.md

 [Interface](https://github.com/matter-labs/v2-testnet-contracts/blob/6a93ff85d33dfff0008624eb9777d5a07a26c55d/l2/system-contracts/interfaces/INonceHolder.sol#L5).

 This contract stores nonces for the accounts.
 The nonces for the accounts are stored in a centralized place for efficiency ([the tx nonce and the deployment nonce](./contracts.md#differences-in-create-behaviour) are stored in a single place) and also for the ease of the operator.

+## Bootloader

+For greater extensibility and to lower the overhead, some parts of the protocol (e.g. account abstraction rules) were moved to an ephemeral contract called _bootloader_.
+We call it ephemeral since formally it is never deployed and can not be called, but it has a formal [address](https://github.com/matter-labs/v2-testnet-contracts/blob/6a93ff85d33dfff0008624eb9777d5a07a26c55d/l2/system-contracts/Constants.sol#L19) that is used on `msg.sender`, when it calls other contracts.

+For now, you do not have to know any details about it, but knowing that it exists is important when you develop using the account abstraction feature.
+You can always assume that the bootloader is not malicious and it is a part of the protocol.
+In the future, the code of the bootloader will be made public and any changes to it will also mean an upgrade to the protocol.